Pamela Gordon (politician): Early life and education

-Gordon was born in 1955, the daughter of Edgar F. Gordon, a civil rights activist and labour leader who died six months before her birth and Mildred Layne Bean.
+Gordon was born in Hamilton, Bermuda, in September 1955, the daughter of Edgar F. Gordon, a civil rights activist and labour leader who died six months before her birth, and Mildred Layne Bean.
 Gordon was the youngest of five children born to her father and mother.
-Gordon became pregnant at 16 which meant she was forced to leave the private school she attended.
+Gordon became pregnant at 16, which meant she was forced to leave the private school she attended.
 She subsequently attended Alma College in Ontario, Canada.
-Gordon attended Queen's University in Kingston Ontario, Canada and earned a Master of Business Administration degree.
+Gordon attended Queen's University at Kingston, Ontario, and earned a Master of Business Administration degree.

 She married the father of her daughter and they had another child, a son.
-However, their marriage ended in divorce.
+However, the marriage ended in divorce.
 She is currently married to S. Andrew Banks.

 Career

 Prior to entering politics, Gordon owned and managed a restaurant.
-Gordon was appointed to the Bermuda Senate in 1990 representing the United Bermuda Party.
-The centre-right United Bermuda Party was the main opponent of the centre-left Progressive Labour Party founded by the political associates of her father.
-Gordon served as cabinet minister for Youth Development, Sports and Recreation between 1992-95.
-She was elected as a Member of Parliament in 1993, representing Southampton West and became Minister for the Environment, Planning, and Natural Resources, 1995.
-In 1997 Gordon became leader of UBP and the Premier of Bermuda.
+Gordon was appointed to the Bermuda Senate in 1990, representing the United Bermuda Party (UBP).
+The centre-right UBP was the main opponent of the centre-left Progressive Labour Party founded by the political associates of her father.
+Gordon served as cabinet minister for Youth Development, Sports and Recreation between 1992 and 1995.
+She was elected as a Member of Parliament in 1993, representing Southampton West, and became Minister for the Environment, Planning, and Natural Resources in 1995.
+In 1997, Gordon became leader of UBP and the Premier of Bermuda.
 She was the youngest Premier and the first female Premier.

 After office

 Gordon has been active in a number of organizations and campaigns concerning gender equality.
-Gordon chaired the Scholarship committee with the Montpelier Foundation.
+She chaired the Scholarship committee with the Montpelier Foundation.
 She also serves on the Queen's University Smith School of Business Global Council.
 She was inducted into the Council of Women World Leaders.
 She serves as Chairman of the Global Rhodes Scholar Selection Committee.